nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book and schedule.
+Clears all contacts and tags from the address book and all appointments from the schedule.

 Format: `clear`